How To Know If You're In An Abusive Relationship

 • Manipulation regarding sex or sexual behaviors

-Financial abuse is a form of abuse that may cause an individual to feel financially controlled or out of options.
+Financial abuse may cause an individual to be financially controlled or out of options.
 It can include:

 • Taking all of an individual’s money